Xunius/txt2evernote/README.md

 The **structures** of a text file include:

 - "filename": corresponds to all lines in the input file.
-- "heading1" - "heading2": corresponds to all lines under a heading level.
+- "heading1" - "heading6": corresponds to all lines under a heading level.
-- "tablevel0" - "tablevel5": corresponds to all lines with indented with a certain number of tabs.
+- "tablevel0" - "tablevel5": corresponds to all lines indented with a certain number of tabs.
 E.g. "tablevel1" includes all text lines indented with 1 or more tabs.